textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Mail comments to author?

 If set to 'Yes', whenever a comment is made against an article, the author will be emailed notification of the event, along with the contents of the comment.

-### Use ISO-8859-1 encoding in e-mails sent (default is UTF-8)?

-For whatever reason (can someone give one?) you might want to use ISO-8859-1 character encoding for emails, but the more internationally friendly UTF-8 unicode is set by default, so why change?

-### Enable XML-RPC server

-XML-RPC is an integral part of Textpattern, but disabled by default.
-To use [xml-rpc_for_desktop_publishing](/home/www/zendstudio/dokuwiki/bin/doku.php?id=xml-rpc_for_desktop_publishing) (publishing to your Textpattern site remotely), switch the server on by setting this to 'Yes'.

-### Default admin tab

-Set this to the panel you want to appear when you log in.

-### Admin-side theme

-Set the theme (appearance) of the admin panels.
-As of Textpattern 4.5, three themes are offered.
-"Classic" is the original theme with two rows of tabs.
-"Remora" is the updated Classic theme with a single row of tabs with drop-down menus.
-"Hive" is a modern, responsive theme and the basis of our future UI direction.

 ### Require user's name?